Probing the quantum metric of 3D topological insulators: Quantum metric magnetoresistance

 Averaging the nonlinear conductivity in the 2-20 K range allows us to compare our experimental findings with theoretical calculations of the quantum metric contribution to nonlinear transport (Methods) \cite{Mercaldo2024}.
-As shown in Figs. 4b,c, the calculated quantum metric nonlinear conductivity is on the same order of magnitude as the experimental conductivity in a large range of values of trigonal warping $\lambda \approx 0-340$ eV\r{A}$^3$ and Landé factor $g$, which we leave unspecified (Methods).
-The uncertainty on the parameters involved in the calculation as well as finite temperature effects may explain the sublinear dependence of the experimental $\sigma^{2\omega}$ on the magnetic field, which can be theoretically recovered only at higher magnetic fields \cite{Mercaldo2024}.
-However, the good quantitative match between experiment and theory corroborates the identification of the low-temperature nonlinear magnetoresistance with the QMMR.
+As shown in Figs. 4d,e, the calculated quantum metric nonlinear conductivity is of the same order of magnitude as the experimental conductivity.
+Varying the trigonal warping $\lambda \approx 0-340$ eV\r{A}$^3$ in a large range of values only leads to a factor $\approx 2$ variation of the calculated amplitude of the nonlinear conductivity.
+This analysis shows that our predictions are robust with respect to large variations of the warping strength.
+This robustness also holds with respect to uncertainties on the Landé factor $g_{\textrm{L}}$, which is considered to take values in the range $\approx 2-30$ for Sb$_2$Te$_3$ \cite{Liu2010,Korzhovska2020}.
+If we assume $\lambda = 170$ eV\r{A}$^3$ and take $g_{\textrm{L}} = 2$ ($g_{\textrm{L}} = 30$), our theory model anticipates that $\sigma^{2\omega} = 0.02$ mA nm V$^{-2}$ when $B_y = 75$ T ($B_y = 5$ T), which is larger (smaller) than the 12 T experimental magnetic field at which we do measure $\sigma^{2\omega} = 0.02$ mA nm V$^{-2}$.
+The comparison with the actual measurements in Fig. 4d suggests, therefore, that the Landé factor is likely in the order of $\approx 10$.
+The uncertainty on this parameter as well as finite temperature effects may explain the sublinear dependence of the experimental $\sigma^{2\omega}$ on the magnetic field, which can be theoretically recovered at higher magnetic fields \cite{Mercaldo2024}.
+However, the good quantitative match between experiment and theory despite parameter uncertainties corroborates the identification of the low-temperature nonlinear magnetoresistance with the QMMR.

-We note that thermoelectric effects cannot explain the saturation of $\sigma^{2\omega}$ at low temperature (Methods).
-Moreover, as broken inversion symmetry is a necessary condition for nonlinear electronic transport \cite{Kaplan2022,Lahiri2023,Jiang2025}, the nonlinear resistance that we measure can only stem from the surface states of Sb$_2$Te$_3$.
-Contributions from the inversion-symmetric bulk are instead prohibited by symmetry.
-This implies that the QMMR provides an additional means to probe the topological surface states and their spin texture in alternative to measurements of weak antilocalization \cite{Bardarson2013}.